- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 The Turkish economy is growing consistently.
 It has been lauded for its complex mix of modern industry and commerce, along with a traditional agricultural sector.

 It is still possible for expats with an adequate skill set and a bit of determination to find jobs in Turkey.
-Most often, foreigners obtain employment working in the tourism, teaching, real estate and finance fields in the more expat-friendly city of Istanbul.
-This major metropolis also presents opportunities in the engineering, information technology, human resources, design, business, marketing and sales departments; though positions in these fields are more of a rarity.
+Most often, foreigners obtain employment working in the tourism, teaching, real estate and finance fields in the more expat-friendly cities of Istanbul and Ankara.
+These major metropolises also present opportunities in the engineering, information technology, construction, finance, supply chain management, marketing and sales departments, although positions in these fields are more of a rarity.

 As in the past, there is plenty of opportunity for expats to teach English in Turkey.
 Many institutions merely require a college degree with no formal teaching training necessary, although having the appropriate qualifications will assist in getting the job.
 Adequate salaries accompany these positions, but expats looking to support a family will need a larger income.

-Nevertheless, the Turkish job market is restricted to foreigners, and expats are not permitted to work in specific fields.
-For example, foreigners are not allowed to be employed in the mining industry, as executive directors of travel agencies and in some professional occupations, such as pharmacists, nurses and dentists.
+Nevertheless, the Turkish job market is restricted for foreigners, and expats are prohibited from working in specific fields.
+For example, foreigners are not allowed to be employed in the mining industry, as executive directors of travel agencies and in some professional occupations, such as pharmacy, nursing and dentistry.

 Finding a job in Turkey